 Step 1: Auto-emit hreflang from translationKey

 Single source of truth.
-In the article layout, look up siblings by translationKey and emit one alternate per locale that actually has a counterpart:
+In the article layout, look up siblings by translationKey and emit one alternate per locale that actually has a counterpart.
+Because the current page is itself one of those siblings, this also produces the self-referencing tag automatically:

 ---